Moving Kids Out of State Divorce Ramifications:

 The desire to move your child out of North Carolina to a state where you have friends and family during a divorce is understandable.
 Divorce can often make you feel isolated, and it is important to have support during this challenging time.
-However, before you move your child out of North Carolina without the consent of your spouse it is important for you to think through your options as well as potential repercussions.
+However, before moving your kids out of state you should talk to an attorney about the possibility of losing custody.
+Before moving your child out of North Carolina without the consent of your spouse it is important for you to think through your options as well as potential repercussions.

 The Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) is a national law that has been adopted in North Carolina.
 The UCCJEA covers three types of jurisdiction: initial custody, modification of custody, and temporary emergency custody.
 This law provides North Carolina with exclusive continuing jurisdiction over child custody issues if North Carolina is the home state of the child.
 A child’s “home state” is the state where the child has lived with a parent for at least six months.